All Episodes

 The American people are upset at the direction of the country.

-56 to what is it, whatever, 56 to 39% going in the wrong direction.
+56 to whatever, 56 to 39% going in the wrong direction.

 Are they still hanging in there with Obama?

-Uh we have uh uh we have exciting news out there.
+We have exciting news out there.

-They have to uh is probably that's well, you know, it reminds me of a survey uh not long a well, I was in Pittsburgh, so this had to be 1972, I think.
+Well, I was in Pittsburgh, so this had to be 1972, I think.

 This BBC thing seems to confirm that.

-And they uh but we'll get into detail on that.
+But we'll get into detail on that.

-Also a story child obesity, teen obesity is not due to lack of exercise.
+Also a story, child obesity, teen obesity is not due to lack of exercise.

 It has been discovered it has to do with diet.